Skip to main content.

 We offer spiritual support for all students and members of the Bard community.
 We provide ways to explore faith academically, often with a focus on social issues, and always with an emphasis on diversity and openness.
 We are available for pastoral counseling and conversation.
 We value the varied ways students can explore faith academically and spiritually.
 Each chaplain also offers religious services and/or opportunities to deepen students’ faith and build community.
 All are invited to learn more about the diverse perspectives of Buddhism, Christianity, Hinduism, Islam, Judaism, and other traditions.
 We work closely with the Student Counseling Service, Student Health Service, Office of the Dean of Students, and others in the Bard community who focus on the physical, mental, and spiritual well-being of students, faculty, and staff.
 The Chaplaincy employs a diverse staff of chaplains to meet the varied spiritual needs of the College.
 All chaplains are available to provide pastoral care and support for the entire Bard community.

-The chaplaincy currently includes an Episcopal priest, rabbi, Buddhist chaplain, Muslim chaplain, and spiritual life advocate, as well as a team of chaplain interns.
+The chaplaincy currently includes the Chaplain of the College (an Episcopal priest), a Jewish chaplain (rabbi), a Buddhist chaplain (Zen priest), and a Roman Catholic chaplain (priest), as well as a team of chaplain interns.
 The chaplains are available to meet with students, staff, and faculty in times of crisis or whenever an attentive and sympathetic ear is needed.

 • Mary Grace Williams